Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

 Cons of payday loans

 • Small loan amounts.
-Lending amounts for payday loans are usually for $500 or less.¹
+Lending amounts for payday loans are usually for $500 or less.

 • Short repayment terms.
-You’re expected to repay the loan in full by your next payday, which can cause financial strain.
+You’re expected to repay the loan in full by your next payday, which could put you under financial strain.

 What are personal loans, and how do they work?

-They also tend to be unsecured, which means you don’t need to provide collateral.
-Some personal loans are secured, meaning the bank can seize the asset you put up for collateral if you’re unable to keep up with your loan payments.
+Most personal loans are unsecured, which means you don’t need to provide collateral.
+Some are secured, meaning the lender can seize the asset you put up if you can’t make payments.

 How to submit a personal loan application

-If you decide a personal loan is right for you, here are the steps you can take to apply for a personal loan.
+If you decide a personal loan is right for you, here are the steps to apply.

 1. Check your credit score

 Review your credit report and know your credit score before you start looking for a lender.
-This way, you’ll have a better understanding of which loans you’re likely to qualify for.
+This gives you a better understanding of which loans you’re likely to qualify for.

 2. Explore your loan options